-From an environmental perspective, petroleum and other hydrocarbon-dependent energy is a significant cause of localized environmental damage where those fuels are produced and refined, and the emissions from their use is responsible for human-induced climate change, related climate-change disasters, and ecological degradation.
-Efforts to shift away from a fossil fuel dependent energy economy will result in a healthier, more resilient environment with greater energy independence within the State and Region.
-There is a societal cost in consuming conventional fuels.
-Factoring these "societal costs" into the price of energy accounts for: society paying for health costs associated with pollution, environmental clean-up, military protection of petroleum sources, and the continued failure of the Federal government to address the disposal of radioactive wastes.
-And in the long-term, communities who depend on fossil-fuels are vulnerable to risks associated with their price and production volatility.
+There is a trend toward factoring the "societal costs" into the price of energy; society pays for health costs associated with pollution, environmental clean-up, military protection of energy sources, and the continued failure of the Federal government to address the disposal of radioactive wastes.
+And in the long term, communities who depend on fossil fuels are vulnerable to risks associated with their price and production volatility.

-The Region seeks to establish reliable energy resources for townspeople and municipal operations, to hedge against the increasing volatility of hydrocarbon prices, and to reduce the environmental impact of our energy use.
+These challenges may significantly increase the cost of conventional energy sources within the next 10 to 20 years.
+As a result, both the Windham Region and the State of Vermont seek to promote and develop reliable energy resources, as well as energy conservation practices, to hedge against the increasing volatility of hydrocarbon prices, and to reduce the environmental impact of our energy use.
 The role of clean, alternative energy sources will be expanded and supported.
-We are also committed to land use policy that results in energy efficiency and conservation.